Photo: OddurBen (flickr)

 If you ever find a dead bird that has been banded, do your part for science by calling 1-800-327-BAND and reporting the number on the band.
 Who knows what valuable information you’ll be able to provide to scientists?

-Scientists can learn an abundance of information when looking at a band.
-For instance, they can learn where the bird came from.
+Scientists can learn an abundance of information when looking at a band, such as where a particular bird came from.
+For example, did you know the Arctic Tern travels twenty-five thousand miles?
 Before banding, people could only speculate about where birds flew every winter or spring, and what routes they traveled.
-For example, did you know the Arctic Tern travels twenty-five thousand miles?

-Band recoveries are what helped scientists learn about the tern’s flying ability and migratory patterns.
 Also, when birds are trapped over and over again through the years, this gives scientists a sense of their lifespan.
 How else can you know if the cardinal at your bird feeder is the same one that was there last year?
-Plus, some researchers use bands that are easily visible to help them tell birds apart so they can study their social habits from a distance.
 Banding can also help scientists estimate the size of bird populations.